tracingsummit/tracingsummit.github.io/index.md

 ## Schedule

-The conference runs from 09:00 - 17:00 from Sunday the 17th of September till Monday the 18th of September 2023.
+The conference runs from 09:00AM - 5:00PM EDT from Sunday the 17th of September till Monday the 18th of September 2023.

 Definitive schedule.